Updated: Aug 22, 2019

 Geometric tile in general has seen many trends come and go.
 At their best, geometric tile designs create a space with clean, sharp lines and a contemporary feel.
 At worst, they just feel busy.
 Hexagonal tile is a trend that brings the best elements of a geometric tile and almost no risk of the “too busy” factor.
 A trend especially prominent with bathroom and kitchen floors, hexagonal tile manages to feel both classic and contemporary.
 It can be found in a wide range of sizes, patterns, and finishes.

 Adding a patterned hex tile to your project is a great way to add visual complexity to a smaller space without it feeling disorderly.
-The use of large hexagonal tile flooring in this example brings an abstract element to this bathroom.
-The varied patterns in a light color create a beautiful textured feel without the sharpness of high contrast.

 Stone and Wood Collaborations

 The organic texture and feel of stone and wood bring a balance of contrast and collaboration when brought together in a space.
 You can highlight this contrast by using a stone with cooler undertones and a wood with a warmer finish.

 A mix of subtle, muted tones are growing to prominence as an elegant alternative to previous favorites like the high-contrast black and white tile combo.
 The use of several neutral colors together offer a more subdued means of adding a layer of texture and color to a space.

 Tile Walls (Not Just for Showers)